 Eagle Watching Trail (Luo Shan Keng Trail) Introduction

-The Eagle Watching Trail is the best eagle watching spot in Bagua Mountain, accessible via the entrance sign next to Hugang Road (County Road 139), with a total length of 1.05 kilometers.
-Every year from March to April, the Gray-faced Buzzard migrates back to its breeding grounds, passing through Bagua Mountain.
-Visitors can observe the eagles taking off and landing at the eagle watching platform, making it the best season for eagle watching in Bagua Mountain.
-In addition to watching the Gray-faced Buzzard in spring, local birds can be seen year-round, such as the Crested Goshawk, Great Egret, Formosan Whistling Thrush, White-headed Bulbul, and Taiwan Bush Warbler.
-Various explanatory signs are set up along the trail to introduce the bird resources of Bagua Mountain.
-Outside the eagle watching season, the platform offers a distant view, where one can enjoy the beautiful sunset and its afterglow during sunset hours.
+The Eagle Watching Trail is the best eagle watching spot in Bagua Mountain, accessible from the entrance sign next to County Road 139.
+The trail is 1.05 kilometers long.
+Every year from March to April, Grey-faced Buzzards migrate north for the spring, passing through Bagua Mountain, providing a great opportunity to observe eagles taking off and landing at the eagle watching platform.
+This is the best season for eagle watching in Bagua Mountain.
+In addition to observing Grey-faced Buzzards in spring, visitors can also see local bird species throughout the year, including Crested Goshawks, Great Egrets, Black-crowned Night Herons, White-browed Coucals, and Zosterops.
+Along the trail, various informational signs introduce the bird resources of Bagua Mountain.
+Outside of the eagle watching season, the platform offers a distant view, and during sunset, visitors can enjoy the stunning sight of the sunset glow.
 Trail length: 1.05 kilometers.
 Walking time: 0.5 hours.
-Facilities: signboards, guideboards.
-Trail features: March to April is the best season for eagle watching in Bagua Mountain, and this location is the best eagle watching spot within the Dake Buddha Recreation Area, serving as a walking route that combines ecological tourism and hiking.
+Facilities: signboards, information panels.
+Trail features: March and April are the best seasons for eagle watching in Bagua Mountain, making this site the best eagle watching spot within the Dafu Recreation Area, offering a walking route that combines ecological tourism with hiking.